Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an

 It's an opportunity to show appreciation for your employees

-Holiday parties are still popular.
+An annual company holiday party is still a popular event among large and small organizations.
 According to one study, about 90% of companies throw a holiday party for their employees.
-It’s yet another way many companies show their appreciation for — and retain — their employees.
-With so much competition for “star players” and the ever-rising threat of a rival company poaching top talent, these sorts of perks help provide the glue that make a person want to stick with a company.
+It’s yet another way many companies show their appreciation for – and retain – their employees.
+With so much competition for “star players” and the ever-rising threat of a rival company poaching top talent, these types of perks help provide the glue that make a person want to stick with a company.